Place: Trade Fair Palace

 Katharina Grosse’s work has been featured in international solo and group exhibitions, as well as major arts projects and biennials.
 Her most recent site-specific installations include Rockaway! for MoMA PS1’s “Rockaway!” program (2016), Untitled Trumpet for the 56th Biennale di Venezia (2015), and psychylustro, Mural Arts Philadelphia (2014).
 Notable solo exhibitions include “Constructions à cru,” Palais de Tokyo, Paris (2005); “Atoms Outside Eggs,” Serralves, Museu de Arte Contemporânea, Porto (2007); “Hello Little Butterfly I Love You What’s Your Name,” ARKEN—Museum for Moderne Kunst, Copenhagen (2009); “Two younger women come in and pull out a table,” De Pont Museum of Contemporary Art, The Netherlands; “WUNDERBLOCK,” Nasher Sculpture Center, Dallas both (2013); “yes no why later,” Garage Museum of Contemporary Art, Moscow (2015); Museum Frieder Burda, Germany (2016); “This Drove My Mother Up the Wall”, South London Gallery (2017); the Schwartz Carriageworks, Sydney (2018).

-Katharina Grosse's exhibition in the National Gallery in Prague is accompanied by a publication with contributions by Chantal Mouffe, Elisabeth Lebovici, Michal Nanoru and a curatorial introduction by Adam Budak.
+Katharina Grosse's exhibition in the National Gallery in Prague is accompanied by a publication with contributions by Chantal Mouffe, Elisabeth Lebovici, Ulrich Loock and Michal Nanoru and a curatorial introduction by Adam Budak.

 Curated by Adam Budak